 Beyond your academic qualifications, we'll be looking for evidence that you're genuinely interested in and enthusiastic about developing a career in your chosen area.
 For instance, we'd like to hear about how you like to tinker with cars, bicycles or motorbikes; or about an engineering project you've done at school, or an engineering club you've been involved with.
 Whatever it is, we need to know you've thought things through and are fairly sure that this career is right for you.

 Importantly, you'll be articulate, numerate, driven and a fast learner who's good at engaging people at all levels.
 We'll also be looking at where you might have demonstrated your drive and motivation; for example sports, languages, organising a significant event, Duke of Edinburgh or charity work.

-Stage 1: Once you've decided which programme is for you, you'll need to find an appropriate vacancy and apply online.
+Stage 1: Once you've decided which Apprenticeship is for you, you'll need to find an appropriate vacancy and apply online.

 - Group Exercise - we will ask you to participate in a group activity that will allow us to observe how you work with others in a team environment.